 How does the vessel’s shape or form combine and contribute to her function?

-ESPERANCE has a wrought iron hull which was originally powered by two steam engines and was well suited for use as a luxury steam launch for a wealthy owner.
-As she was designed for use in all weathers, her bow is heavily raked to break light ice on the lake.
+ESPERANCE has a wrought iron hull which was thought to have been originally powered by two steam engines.
+However, it is now thought more likely she had a single steam engine driving two propeller shafts.
+There are two 19th C patents which evidence this.
+As she was designed for use in all weathers, her bow is heavily raked to break light ice on the lake, she was well suited for use as a luxury steam launch for a wealthy owner.

-Source: George Hogg, Registration Sub Committee, National Historic Ships Date: May 2011.
+Source: George Hogg, Registration Sub Committee, National Historic Ships Date: May 2011, amended with updates Aug 2023

 Built Rutherglen, Clyde as a twin-screwed steam yacht for Henry Schneider